 At its February 16, 2016 regular meeting, the East Lansing City Council adopted a resolution appointing a Financial Health Review Team for the City of East Lansing.
-The team will look at the overall financial stability of the City and consider new revenue options.
+The team was tasked with looking at the overall financial stability of the City and considering new revenue options.
 Learn more.
 The team concluded its work in December 2016.

-Six work groups have been formed, each consisting of three to six members of the Financial Health Review Team.
-The work groups include the: City Legacy Cost Group, Real Property Group, Development Incentives Group, Infrastructure Renewal Group, Citizens Communication and Services Group and Revenue Options Group.
-These work groups will meet regularly, in addition to the monthly meetings of the entire Financial Health Review Team.
-All work group meetings will be posted on the calendar.
+Six work groups were formed, each consisting of three to six members of the Financial Health Review Team.
+The work groups included the: City Legacy Cost Group, Real Property Group, Development Incentives Group, Infrastructure Renewal Group, Citizens Communication and Services Group and Revenue Options Group.
+These work groups met regularly in 2016, in addition to the monthly meetings of the entire Financial Health Review Team.

 The Financial Health Review Team gathered information from Big Ten city managers via a survey in an effort to identify City revenues and expenses directly related to co-occupancy with a Big Ten university.
 View the survey results (PDF).

 East Lansing residents with feedback for the Financial Health Review Team are invited to fill out an online form.